mljs/libsvm/README.md

 });
 ```

-There is an alternative entry point if you want to use asm.
+There is an alternative entry point if you want to use asm build.
 This entrypoint is synchronous.
 ```js
 const SVM = require('libsvm-js/asm');
 const svm = new SVM(); // ...
 ```
-## Example
+## Basic usage
-This example illustrates how to use the library to do SVC_C classification on an xor problem
+This example illustrates how to use the library to train and use an SVM classifier.
 ```js
 async function xor(SVM) {
     const SVM = await require('../wasm');